 The constitution provides for freedom of religion, including the freedom of individuals to change their religion.
 It prohibits discrimination based on religious belief.

-The Ministry of Social and Community Development is responsible for registering religious groups.
-Religious groups are not required to register, but doing so provides the government with a database of contacts through which it disseminates information to the groups.
+The Ministry of Nevis Affairs, Labor, Social Security, and Ecclesiastical Affairs is responsible for registering religious groups.
+Religious groups are not required to register, but doing so provides the government with a database of contacts through which it disseminates information on government policy for religious groups.
+Registration also allows religious groups to act as charities and import religious items duty-free.

-The constitution allows religious groups to establish and maintain schools at the community’s own expense.
-Public schools offer Christian religious instruction, daily prayers, and religious assemblies, but students who object are exempt from all religious activities.
+The constitution allows religious groups to establish and maintain schools at the religious community’s own expense.
+Public schools offer Christian religious instruction, daily prayers, and religious assemblies, but students who do not want to attend are exempt from all religious activities.

 The government prohibits the use of marijuana, including for religious purposes.